nader-eloshaiker/SKSpriteButton/README.md

 button.addEventListener(SKSpriteButtonEventListener(handler: self.showTab, forEvent: .touchesToggledOn))
 ```

-### EventHandler

-This is a reference to a method call, eg. `self.fireBigFlippingGun` or `character.jumpUp`
+*Note: EventHandler is a reference to a method call passed to a button, eg. `self.fireBigFlippingGun` or `character.jumpUp`*

 ### Creating an Event Handler

-Event handlers will pass in the touches, event and the button itself to the method associated with the specific event.
+Event handler method signature will require touches, event and the button itself to the method associated with the specific event.

 ```swift
 func showTab(touches: Set<UITouch>, event: UIEvent?, target: SKSpriteButton) {